George A. Selgin

-George Selgin is Research Fellow at the Independent Institute and Professor of Economics at the University of Georgia.
+George Selgin is Research Fellow at the Independent Institute, Professor Emeritus of Economics at the University of Georgia, and Director of the Center for Monetary and Financial Alternatives at the Cato Institute.
 His research covers a broad range of topics within the field of monetary economics, including monetary theory, monetary history, macroeconomic policy, and the history of monetary thought.

 He has written on these subjects for numerous journals, including the British Numismatic Journal, The Economic Journal, the Economic History Review, the Journal of Economic Literature, and the Journal of Money, Credit, and Banking, as well as for The Christian Science Monitor, The Financial Times, The Wall Street Journal, and other popular outlets.
 He is also a co-editor of Econ Journal Watch, an electronic journal devoted to exposing inappropriate assumptions, weak chains of argument, phony claims of relevance, and omissions of pertinent truths in the writings of professional economists.
 His previous books include The Theory of Free Banking (Rowman & Littlefield, 1988), Bank Deregulation and Monetary Order (Routledge, 1996), and Less Than Zero: The Case for a Falling Price Level in a Growing Economy (Institute of Economic Affairs, 1997).
 Professor Selgin holds a Ph.D. in economics from New York University.